Redstone Village COVID-19 Protocols

-COVID-19 Vaccination Fact Sheet
+Vaccination Fact Sheet

-- With clinical trials showing a 95% effective rate for the vaccine no matter your race, ethnicity or age, we believe the vaccine is a crucial step toward keeping everyone safe from COVID-19.
-As part of the group being given priority to receive the vaccine, we have the opportunity to not only protect ourselves but also to lead the way for our families, neighbors, co-workers and the greater community.
+- With clinical trials showing a high efficacy rating for the vaccines no matter your race, ethnicity or age, we believe the vaccine is a crucial step toward keeping everyone safe from COVID-19.
+By vaccinating our community, we have the opportunity to not only protect ourselves but also our families, neighbors, co-workers and the greater community.

 - For individuals who were previously infected with COVID-19 and/or have positive antibodies, it is still important to get vaccinated.
 It could give you longer or better protection against the disease and help stop the spread.

 - After a COVID-19 vaccination, you may have some side effects.
 This is a normal sign that your body is building protection.
 Symptoms like headache, chills, fatigue, muscle pain or fever lasting for a day or two may develop as your immune system responds.
 According to Mayo Clinic, these symptoms are not considered serious or life-threatening.

 - For fully vaccinated people, the CDC recommends continuing with precautions, such as wearing a mask, practicing physical distancing and washing hands frequently, to allow time for experts to learn more about the protection that COVID-19 vaccines provide under real-life conditions.
 We will most likely not know how long the vaccine will be protective once we receive it, and we many need to have vaccine shots for COVID-19 on a regular basis (similar to the flu shot.)

 We will continue to take preventative measures and work diligently to provide the safest environment possible for all residents and associates.